 “All being well, this will be my third Games, but if I could give one piece of advice to athletes preparing for their first Games, it would be to stay focused on your goal.
 When I arrived at the athletes’ village in London, I was overwhelmed by it all.

 “I wasn’t focused enough on my performance to be able to dim down the ‘noise’ that followed me around in the days leading up to my race.
 The athletes’ village is truly a spectacular place to be, filled with thousands of new, friendly faces, more food choices than you can even think of, and plenty of activities to keep you busy.

 “But it can also be exhausting, and can take you away from the pre-competition routine that you’ve painstakingly prepared over the past four, five, six years.
 Relax in your apartment when you’re not training, do what you usually do to get ready for competing, don’t divert, and do your job to the best of your ability.

 “The wonders of the athletes’ village, and all of your soon-to-be new best friends will still be there once your time to shine at the greatest sporting event in the world is complete.
-I’d thoroughly recommend then to eat all the McDonald’s and drink all of the chocolate milk you can (and hit me up for the best partying spots too…if COVID allows!).
+I’d thoroughly recommend then to eat all the McDonald’s and drink all of the chocolate milk you can!

 “This extra year that we’ve had to wait to compete at the Games has been hard for many, a blessing for others.
 All I know is, no matter what the results, every single athlete, staff member, organiser, and family and friend who’ve had to wipe our tears away when we thought it was just too much, or too far away, will celebrate more than ever before.”